 Fast & Curious: the Riscure way

-Join Riscure Academy on August 26th at 16.00 (CET) to learn how we have updated Riscure Academy to address the challenge of skilling up the development team.
+Join Riscure Academy to learn how we have updated Riscure Academy to address the challenge of skilling up the development team.

 Virtual Student Event

 Are you a student at the security-related program at the university?
 Are you interested in joining the international leading security lab?
 Riscure invites students to join the virtual event.
 During the 2.5 hours, you will meet the security experts who will give you a sneak peek into the security industry, how the theory meets the practice, as well as provide some insight details into security topics.

 Join Riscure in the series of free virtual events dedicated to Secure Coding topics.
 The series consists of three separate webinars about Secure Coding and Fault Injection covering theory, real-life examples of attacks, and a demonstration of Riscure products.